hkyle-bit/Diet-Tracker-Project/README.md

 I plan to add an automatic feature which tracks your last week's information in real life.
 I also need to spend more time fact checking threshold levels.
+After that, I can begin working on pie charts, and possibly health suggestions.

 ## Contact Information